Latent symmetry induced degeneracies

-is also an eigenvalue of the original Hamiltonian $\ham$ \cite{Bunimovich2014IsospectralTransformationsNewApproach}.
+is also an eigenvalue of $\ham$ \cite{Bunimovich2014IsospectralTransformationsNewApproach}.
 Moreover, whenever the eigenvalue spectra of $\ham$ and of the subsystem $\ham_{\sbb}$ do not intersect, the eigenvalue spectra of $\ISR{S}{\ham}$ and $\ham$ coincide \cite{Bunimovich2014IsospectralTransformationsNewApproach}.
 This motivates calling $\ISR{S}{\ham}$ an ``isospectral reduction''.
-From the above considerations, it is clear that degeneracies in the eigenvalue spectrum $\sigma\left(\ISR{S}{\ham} \right)$ of $\ISR{S}{\ham}$ necessarily correspond to degeneracies in the eigenvalue spectrum $\sigma(\ham)$ of $\ham$.
-What is left to prove is that non-abelian latent symmetries of the isospectral reduction $\ISR{S}{\ham}$ likewise lead to degeneracies in the spectrum of its nonlinear eigenvalues $\sigma\left(\ISR{S}{\ham} \right)$.
-And as we show in \cref{sec:symmetriesOfTheISR}, this is indeed the case. \emph{Thus, non-abelian latent symmetries of $\ham$ necessarily induce degeneracies onto the eigenvalue spectrum of $\ham$.} We also show that lower bounds on the multiplicity of $\ham$'s eigenvalues are given by dimensions of the irreducible representations of the underlying non-abelian symmetry group of $\ISR{S}{\ham}$.
-We emphasize that the above statements are completely general in the sense that they are valid for all kinds of latent symmetries (not just permutations), and for arbitrary (even non-hermitian) diagonalizable matrices $\ham$.
-Irrespective of this applicability to general symmetries, we will concentrate on the special case of permutation symmetries throughout this Letter.
-After all, permutation symmetries are among the easiest to detect---often by bare eye---and thus provide a convenient workhorse for depicting the main features of latent symmetries.
+From the above considerations, it is clear that degeneracies in the eigenvalue spectrum of $\ISR{S}{\ham}$ necessarily correspond to degeneracies in the eigenvalue spectrum of $\ham$.
+Moreover, and as we show in Sec.
+I. of the Supplemental Material of this work \cite{Note1}, non-abelian symmetries of the isospectral reduction $\ISR{S}{\ham}$ lead to degeneracies in the spectrum of its nonlinear eigenvalues. \emph{Thus, non-abelian latent symmetries of $\ham$ necessarily induce degeneracies onto the eigenvalue spectrum of $\ham$.} Specifically, lower bounds on the multiplicity of $\ham$'s eigenvalues are given by dimensions of the irreducible representations of the underlying non-abelian symmetry group of $\ISR{S}{\ham}$.

-\PRLSec{Linking latent to local symmetries} Having established the connection between non-abelian latent symmetries and degeneracies, we will next link latent symmetries to symmetries of $\ham_{SS}$ and of $\left( \ham^{k}\right)_{SS}$ for all $k$.
-To this end, let us assume that $\ham$ features a latent symmetry, such that there exists a set of matrices $\{M_{i}\}$ which commutes with $\ISR{S}{\ham}$.
-In order to link this symmetry of $\ISR{S}{\ham}$ to a symmetry of $\ham_{SS}$, we use the fact that, when $\lambda$ is chosen large enough, we can express $\left(\ham_{\sbb} - \lambda I \right)^{-1}$ occurring in the definition of $\ISR{S}{\ham}$ as a convergent Neumann series.
-This yields